m-kru/hbs/user-manual/examples.typ

 ```
 Nothing from the above hbs file can be removed, except comments and preceding semicolons.
 The example simply won't work.
-Now, we can run the simulation what is shown in the below snippet:
+Now, we can run the simulation what is shown in the following snippet:
 ```
 [user@host test] hbs run example::sim
 nvc  --std=2019 -L. --work=work -a /tmp/test/example.vhd